 This document is in two parts.
-The first part is this prospectus supplement, which describes our business and the specific terms of this offering.
-The second part is the accompanying base prospectus, which gives more general information, some of which may not apply to this offering.
-If information varies between this prospectus supplement and the accompanying base prospectus, you should rely on the information in this prospectus supplement.
-You should carefully read the entire prospectus supplement and the accompanying base prospectus and the documents incorporated herein by reference, to understand fully the terms of our units, as well as the tax and other considerations that are important to you in making your investment decision.
+The first part is this prospectus supplement, which describes the terms of this offering of Notes and certain terms of the Notes and the Guarantees.
+The second part is the accompanying prospectus, which describes certain terms of the indenture under which the Notes will be issued and which gives more general information, some of which may not apply to this offering of Notes.
+If the information varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.